janis-commerce/microservice-call/README.md

 	* The method of microservice.
 * `requestData`
 	* type: `Object`
-	* The data that will send
+	* The data that will send.
 * `requestHeaders`
 	* type: `Object`
-	* The headers of the request as key-value
+	* The headers of the request as key-value.
 * `endpointParameters`
 	* type: `Object`
-	* A key-value mapping between endpoint path variables and their replace value
+	* A key-value mapping between endpoint path variables and their replace value.
 * `filters`
 	* type: `Object`
-	* filters and/or orders available in destination Entity's Service
+	* filters and/or orders available in destination Entity's Service.
 	* example:
 	```js
 	{ filters: { id: 'some-id', name:'some-name' }}
 	```
+* `pageSize`. _Since 4.3.2_
+	* type: `Number`
+	* The pageSize will be use to add the `x-janis-page-size` to the ApiList.
+The default value is `60`.

 ## Response Object